 I love big, "Afro"-type hairstyles, and wish I could sport one on my own, but I haven't been able to since I was a child.

 I only wash my hair one or two times a week, and I am really not interested in having to spend any more than five minutes on my hair.
 I normally wet it, put my head upside down to towel-dry, and walk out the door.
 Please help! — Nadine

-A: Nadine, I would also love me a big 'fro!
+A: Nadine, thank you for your consultation request.
+I would also love me a big 'fro!

 Let's start with this length:

 With a deep side part, this should work really well with your natural curl.

 Here is another example of a side-parted style, but slightly longer, just past the collarbones: